-In most cases, students manage their destiny in my class.
-If you feel that you are struggling and might not pass my class, please contact me and we can discuss your grade average.
+Regarding the drop policy, students manage their destiny in my class.
+If you feel that you are struggling and might not pass my class, please meet with me and we can discuss your grade average.
 Based on our discussion, it is up to you to decide whether you want to remain enrolled or drop the course.
-However, do not expect me to read your mind, or automatically interpret missing work or not logging on as a desire or request to be dropped.
-If you choose to not complete the course, it is your responsibility to drop the course by contacting the registrar.
+If a student stops attending classes, they should not expect their professor to drop them from the course-that is the student's responsibility.

-Perusall Expectations
+Classroom and Perusall Expectations

-While I do not expect students to agree on every topic that is discussed in Perusall assignments, I DO expect students to communicate with one another, and with me, in a respectful manner.
-In other words, it is possible for people to disagree with one another and simultaneously speak or write in a pleasant manner-focusing on explaining your point of view and understanding a classmate's point of view, rather than "winning" a debate.
+While I do not expect students to agree on every topic that is discussed in class or in Perusall assignments, I DO expect students to communicate with one another, and with me, in a respectful manner.
+In other words, it is possible for people to disagree with one another and simultaneously speak in a civil, pleasant manner-focusing on understanding, rather than "winning" a debate.